-Florida has not been able to catch a break from hurricanes over the past two years and has made homeowner’s insurance companies push for drastic premium increases.
-With Hurricane Irma in 2017, and Hurricane Michael in 2018 insurance companies have paid out over $15 billion in claims.
+Florida has not been able to catch a break from hurricanes over the past two years and has made homeowners’ insurance companies push for drastic premium increases.
+With Hurricane Irma in 2017, and Hurricane Michael in 2018, insurance companies have paid out over $15 billion in claims.
 With the increase in claims that were filed in the past year, insurance companies want to raise policy premiums.
-Insurance companies have even canceled their customer’s homeowner policies.
-Insurance companies are looking to raise premiums on home and property owners.
+Insurance companies have even canceled their customers’ policies.
 Is your property safe?

-Florida homeowners already pay 90% more than the national average on homeowners insurance premiums.
-The average insurance homeowners’ policy premium in Florida is $2,055.
+Florida homeowners already pay 90 percent more than the national average on homeowners’ insurance premiums.
+The average homeowners’ insurance policy premium in Florida is $2,055.
 Whereas the national average is an annual premium of $1,083.
 Depending on where you live in Florida, your insurance premiums can be even higher than the average.
-Florida homeowner’s pay the highest average premiums in the country.
+Florida homeowners pay the highest average premiums in the country.

-The states that pay the highest premiums are the states that are most likely to be hit with a widescale natural disaster; such as hurricanes, floods, and tornadoes.
-Florida residents already pay %67 more annually versus the typical U.S resident.
+The states that pay the highest premiums are the states that are most likely to be hit with a widescale natural disaster, such as hurricanes, floods and tornadoes.
+Florida residents already pay 67 percent more annually versus the typical U.S. resident.
 While we already pay more, insurance companies want more money from their insureds in the coming years.

-Areas that have the lowest average homeowner’s insurance premiums are in the Tallahassee area.
-While areas that have the highest homeowner’s insurance premiums are in the Florida Keys.
-Geographics and the probability of being hit by a natural disaster or incurring damage that would result in insurance claims play a huge role in the rates of homeowner’s insurance premiums.
+Areas that have the lowest average homeowners’ insurance premiums are in the Tallahassee area, while areas that have the highest homeowners’ insurance premiums are in the Florida Keys.
+Geography and the probability of being hit by a natural disaster or incurring damage that would result in insurance claims play a huge role in the rates of homeowners’ insurance premiums.

-Aside from uprooting and moving somewhere else, there are a few ways to keep your homeowner’s insurance premium lower.
-Since major storms like Hurricane Andrew, building codes in Florida have changed.
+Aside from uprooting and moving somewhere else, there are a few ways to keep your homeowners’ insurance premium lower.
+Since major storms like Hurricane Andrew hit, building codes in Florida have changed.
 There are necessary precautions and codes in newer homes that are followed by contractors and builders.
 Older homes can still be updated to be more resistant to hurricanes and wind damage.

-Although there are precautions, and homeowners can dump money into their homes to make them more disaster-resistant; disasters still happen.
-Disasters like Hurricane Michael still happen, and even flash flooding during the rainy season can severely damage a home.
+Although there are precautions, and homeowners can dump money into their homes to make them more disaster-resistant, disasters still happen.
+Storms like Hurricane Michael still happen, and even flash flooding during the rainy season can severely damage a home.

 Another popular option to save on your insurance policy premium is to raise your deductible.
 While saving on your premium, you may hurt yourself in the long run by raising your deductible.
-Your deductible is what you have to pay out of pocket towards a loss.
-After you’ve paid your deductible, your homeowner’s insurance company will start to pay on the damage.
+Your deductible is what you have to pay out of pocket toward a loss.
+After you’ve paid your deductible, your homeowners’ insurance company will start to pay on the damage.

-Your deductibles depend on your homeowner’s insurance policy, and certain coverages may have different premiums.
-For example, those on the coastlines, especially those on the east coast will typically have a separate windstorm deductible.
-A deductible can be a set amount or can set on a percentage scale.
-For example, you insure your home for $200,000, and your windstorm deductible is 2 percent, your deductible will be $4,000.
+Your deductibles depend on your homeowners’ insurance policy, and certain coverages may have different premiums.
+For example, those on the coastlines, especially the east coast, will typically have a separate windstorm deductible.
+A deductible can be a set amount or can be on a percentage scale.
+For example, if you insure your home for $200,000, and your windstorm deductible is 2 percent, your deductible will be $4,000.

 What is a Florida Public Adjuster?

 A Florida public adjuster is a licensed professional that advocates on behalf of home and business owners to their insurance companies in the event of damage to property.
 Public adjusters are on your side.
-Homeowner’s insurance companies will often try to pay the bare minimum of what it will take to repair the damages.
+Homeowners’ insurance companies will often try to pay the bare minimum of what it will take to repair the damages.
 A public adjuster can help you by writing a comparative estimate that we will submit to your insurance company to show what the damages will cost to repair.
-Most homeowners are left struggling when their homeowner’s insurance company pays out on their claim.
-Being shortchanged leaves homeowners to pay their initial deductible, and then pay out of pocket again to have their home back.
+Most homeowners are left struggling when their homeowners’ insurance company pays out on their claim.
+Being shortchanged leaves homeowners to pay their initial deductible and then pay out of pocket again to have their home repaired.

-Sentry Public Adjusting’s claim process (https://sentrypublicadjusting.com/faq/residential-insurance-claims/) handles your claim from the beginning until your home has its repairs.
+Sentry Public Adjusting’s claim process involves handling your claim from the beginning until your home has its repairs.
 Our licensed and experienced adjusters will start by performing a free inspection of your property.
 We will collect any related documentation from you to help us better understand your policy and how we can best help you.
-Your dedicated adjuster will review your homeowner’s insurance policy and determine your coverages to set us up for the next step in our involved claims handling process.
+Your dedicated adjuster will review your homeowners’ insurance policy and determine your coverages to set us up for the next step in our claim-handling process.
 During the initial inspection, your adjuster will take photos and document all damages to your home.
-After our initial examination, we will send information to your homeowner’s insurance company that we are representing you.
+After our initial examination, we will send information to your homeowners’ insurance company that we are representing you.

 Our licensed public adjusters will handle everything from that point on with your insurance company.
-We act as the middle ground between you and your insurance company.
-While most homeowners aren’t well versed in the world of homeowner’s insurance language, our adjusters are.
+While most homeowners aren’t well versed in the world of homeowners’ insurance language, our adjusters are.
 We can handle any negotiation that may be necessary.
 Our adjusters will meet the insurance company personnel at any appointments you will have with them.
-We submit our estimate to your homeowner’s insurance company and ensure that you get adequate compensation to repair your home.
+We submit our estimate to your homeowners’ insurance company and ensure that you get adequate compensation to repair your home.